ribbonhealthco/ribbonapi/contributing.md

         1. Navigate to the `ribbonapi` project
         2. Go to Access Control
         3. Under the Machine Identities tab…
-        4. Create a new machine, titled “<Name>’s Machine”
+        4. Create a new machine, titled “your-name’s Machine”
         5. Create a new Client Secret
 3. Put these variables into your dev environment
     1. Create a .env file in your root dir (same dir as manage.py)